 Beneath the skin, a ganglion cyst looks like a balloon on a stalk, and it may move freely beneath the skin if a person pushes it.

-Ganglion cysts most commonly affect people aged 15–40 years, and they are
+Ganglion cysts most commonly affect people ages 15–40 years and are three times more likely to develop in women.

 A person with a ganglion cyst on their foot may have: